mohanmca/cassandra_playground/cassandra_repair_anki.md

 * nodetool -pr node-3 --But we have to run in all the nodes immediately
 * runing nodetool -pr on only one node is **not-recommended**

-## If we run full repair on a 'n' node cluster with RF=3, How many times we repairing the data
+## If we run full repair on a 'n' node cluster with RF=3, How many times we are repairing the data?

 * We repair thrice.